Uganda

 |

-Aimed at improving food security, health and livelihoods among the communities.
+It can improve food security, health, and livelihoods among the communities. |

 It requires locally available resources to establish.
-Reduces household expenditures on vegetables i.e for a normal family 2000 Uganda shillings ($ 1) can be saved per day.
-Three key hole gardens can supply a large family with a variety of crops during a year.
+Reduces household expenditures on vegetables, i.e., for a normal family, 2000 USh (USD 1) can be saved per day.
+Three keyhole gardens can supply a large family with a variety of crops during a year. |

 Requires little land and investment to set up.
-Family/Home labour and it takes like approximately 3- 5 hours to establish.
+Family/ home labour is used, and it takes like approximately 3- 5 hours to establish. |

 It is easy to maintain.
-It only requires regular weeding, fertilizer application and replacing of the compost baskets, planting seeds and harvesting which is not extremely time consuming or difficult.
+It only requires regular weeding, fertilizer application, replacing of the compost baskets, planting seeds, and harvesting produce, which is not extremely time-consuming or difficult. |

-Time, knowledge/competencies, materials (seedlings, garden tools such as hoes, knives)
+Time, knowledge/competencies, materials (seedlings, garden tools such as hoes, knives) |

-Construction can be somewhat effort intensive but not cost intensive.
+Construction can be somewhat effort-intensive but not cost-intensive. |

 JEEP trains communities in how to establish such gardens.
-The garden can be established in kitchen space, compound/courtyard.
+The garden can be established in a kitchen space, compound, or courtyard. |

 Hands-on skills, vocational skills, home-mentored skills.